-The issue we have is we only know the amount of balls relative to each other.
+The issue we have is that we only know the number of balls relative to each other.
 To deal with this, we use algebra.

-We can start by noticing that the smallest amount will be the yellow, we call this x
+We can start by noticing that the smallest amount will be yellow, we call this x

 2x + x + 8x = 1

 11x = 1

 Our last step is to find the probability we are asked for.

 We are looking for the probability that we pick out a blue ball:

 2 x 0.091 = 0.182